ansys/scade-design-rules/doc/source/getting-started/user-guide.rst

 User Guide
 ==========
-Ansys SCADE Design Rules is a database of rules that enforce various design practices on a model.
+Ansys SCADE Design Rules is a database of metrics and rules that enforce various design practices on a model.

 While it is possible to individually reference each rule to add them to a SCADE project, a common practice is to instantiate a selection of rules in one Python script,